 The damage is rarely severe enough to kill the plant unless there is a severe or repeated infestation that could stress the plant and weaken it.
 However, it is certainly unsightly.
 And in the case of vegetables grown for their leaves, like spinach, lettuce, chard and beet greens, leafminers can mean the total loss of a crop.

-- Least Toxic: Insecticides are rarely recommend to control leafminers.
+Insecticides are rarely recommended to control leafminers.
 Since the damage is mostly cosmetic, the remedy is to remove the affected leaves.
 This does more than improve the appearance of the plant.
 It also gets rid of the existing leafminers before they become adults and lay more eggs.
 Since the tunnels throughout affected leaves are dead tissue, it does little good to keep them on the plant.
 They will not improve in appearance.

-- Last Resort: There are some systemic Insecticides, pesticides that are absorbed by the plants and that spread throughout the plant's tissues, that are labeled for use on leafminers, however most of them are quite strong and some, such as those containing containing the ingredients acephate or imidacloprid, are being banned in many areas.
+There are some systemic insecticides, pesticides that are absorbed by the plants and that spread throughout the plant's tissues, that are labeled for use on leafminers.
+However, most of them are quite strong and some, such as those containing the ingredients acephate or imidacloprid, are being banned in many areas.
 There are no systemics currently available for non-commercial use on edible plants.